 The forget-me-not is a popular and pretty late spring to early summer bloomer beloved by gardeners.
 The flowers don’t last long, though, so you need to know what forget-me-not companions will grow well with them and provide continuous blooms as well as varied color and height.

-These petite blue flowers are gardener favorites for several reasons: They are easy to grow, are low maintenance, can tolerate shade, and most of all they provide pretty flowers.
+These petite blue flowers are gardener favorites for several reasons: they are easy to grow, are low maintenance, can tolerate shade, and most of all they provide pretty flowers.

 Plant them once and they will self-seed and spread easily without getting weedy.
 Grow these in shady areas or in full sun.
 Forget-me-not plants will tolerate either setting.
 Once growing, you can leave them alone.
-There is little you need to do to help them thrive, but you can choose some excellent companion plants that grow with forget-me-not flowers to add more interest to the garden.
+There is little you need to do to help them thrive, but you can choose some excellent companion plants to grow with forget-me-not flowers to add more interest to the garden.